AusTrakka/austrakka-docs/CLI/austrakka-cli-sequence-upload.md

 to sequences.
 You can upload `*.fa(sta)` and/or `*.fastq.gz`.
 **Please note the size of uploaded files cannot exceed 4GB.**

-The input csv file for fastq should have three columns:
+The input CSV file for fastq should have three columns:

 | Header |                           Description                            |
 |:---:|:----------------------------------------------------------------:|